chadbaldwin/chadbaldwin.github.io/_posts/2021-01-15-raiserror-cheatsheet.md

 Because of this, the majority of stored procedures that I write include many `RAISERROR('...',0,1) WITH NOWAIT;` commands in them in order to better monitor the progress of the stored procedure.
 Of course you can also use other tools to check on this progress, but I think it's good practice to include progress messages like this in your code.
 This way the progress is also recorded in job execution history.

-One last tip for utilizing this behavior is within WHILE loops.
-This is certainly an "it depends" item...you don't want to output a message for something that loops a million times.
-But if you are building something like batched deletes, then I find it useful to include a `WITH NOWAIT` in the loop so that you can see the progress much easier.
-I've added something as simple as `RAISERROR('.',0,1) WITH NOWAIT;` just to get a basic feel for how quick it's moving.
+One last tip for utilizing this behavior is within `WHILE` loops.
+This is certainly an "it depends" item...you don't want to output a message for something that loops a million times, but if you are building something like batched deletes, then I find it useful to include a `WITH NOWAIT` in the loop.
+This allows you to see the progress much easier.
+I've added something as simple as `RAISERROR('.',0,1) WITH NOWAIT;` at the end of a `WHILE` loop just to get a basic feel for how quick it's moving.
 Obviously you can get more creative with this by adding a loop counter, etc.

+In the case of a loop that has lots of iterations and you don't want to flood the messages tab (or slow down your loop) by printing a message for every iteration.
+There's times I've built a loop counter and then used something like `IF (@counter % 2000 = 0)...` to only output messages at certain checkpoints.

 ---